We fund and support Mvumi Secondary School in central Tanzania

 20 October 2017

-At the end of February 2017, Joram Kulwa, deputy head, and Ernest Mbilu, head of the Visually Impaired Unit, visited the UK as part of the British Council's Connecting Classrooms scheme.
-The visited Shrewsbury School, New College Worcester, The Royal National College for the Blind, Hereford, Eton College, Westminster School, and Christ Church University Canterbury and spent a week at Queen Elizabeth High School, Gainsborough.
+At the end of February 2017, Joram Kulwa, deputy head, and Ernest Mbilu, head of the Visually Impaired Unit, visited the UK.
+The trip was a privately arranged one, designed to keep up interest and build awareness of DCT Mvumi School, and the special unit within it, whilst the two schools worked to fulfil the new British Council regulations.
+They visited Shrewsbury School, New College Worcester, The Royal National College for the Blind, Hereford, Eton College, Westminster School, and Christ Church University Canterbury and spent a week at Queen Elizabeth's High School, Gainsborough.
 The Trust were very grateful to Brian and Aleen Medcalf who organised the visit and provided most of the transportation.

-In October Pete Russell, the Deputy Principal of Queen Elizabeth High School visited Mvumi with Kate Medcalf, a biology teacher, and two students (Matthew and Cerys).
+In October, Pete Russell, the Deputy Principal of Queen Elizabeth's High School visited Mvumi with Cate Medcalf, Head of Science Faculty/Head of Biology, and two students (Matthew and Cerys).
 They stayed in the Trust guest house.
 They visited classrooms, watched debates, and created resources for the Visually Impaired unit.
 The Connecting Classrooms Tanzanian counterparts organised a very successful training day at Mvumi Secondary School involving over 100 participants from schools in the region.
-A programme on the event was broadcast on Tanzanian television.
+A programme of the event was broadcast on Tanzanian television.

 Jane and David Whyte, Trust Representatives